cequel/cequel/README.md

 #### Dirty Updates ####

-Cequel::Model includes ActiveSupport's dirty tracking.
+Cequel::Model includes ActiveModel's dirty tracking.
 When you save a persisted model, only columns that have changed in memory will be included in the `UPDATE` statement.